 A picture of a car with a tree limb on top of it helps students remember this key sentence.
 Underline and review the R vowels and their pronunciations.
 The chart above illustrates the five basic spellings and sounds with beginning ESL words.

 Three of the R vowels ("er", "ir and "ur") make the same sound /er/.
 This sentence contains five spellings which say /er/.

 Her first nurse works early.

-Another little known English rule is when there is a double r - the vowel is usually long.
-This includes words such as carry, marry, berry, and cherry.
+Another little known English rule is when there is a double r, the preceding vowel is usually long.
+Examples include words such as:

 Learning about R controlled vowels gives English learners another tool for decoding and pronouncing new English words.
 Although some students will pick up these sounds and apply them to new words, most students require direct instruction.